-If it was a written piece before, why not turn it into a video? or an infographic?
+If it was a written piece before, why not turn that old writing it into a video? or an infographic?

 Rewrite for a new audience

 When you first wrote the piece you would have had a particular audience in mind.
-As your business has evolved, have you got new audiences that you now cater for?
+As your business has evolved, have you got new audiences to cater for?

-Re-write and reissue the original post adapted for them, changing the call the action on the post to one that’s appropriate for them.
+Re-write and reissue the original post adapted for them, changing the call the action on the post to one that’s appropriate.

 Review it for accuracy